iorulezz/univ3-accounting-report/README.md

-# Uniswap V3: Accounting, Positions, and Fees
+# Uniswap V3: Accounting of Positions and Fees

 ## Table of Contents
 1. [Introduction](#introduction)